Kinses38/parklet/docs/proposal/proposal.md

 > separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
 > for the project.

+This breakdown of work is based on our current understanding of the requirements of this project.
+As part of our workflow we will also be utilizing pair programming, auditing each others commits and taking an equal share in the documentation and architecture design of this project.

+Each member will be responsible for the design and implementation of various tests for each component that they are responsible for to ensure proper test coverage.

+#### Student 1: Shaun

-- I will be working on the base android ui template
+- I will be working on the base android ui template which will involve the setting up of the project and developing the skeleton of the application which will facilitate the adding of the below features.

 - I will be working on the registration and login features, this will include the ui elements that will allow a user to swap between listing a property or renting an available property.

-- I will be working on the google map intergration including the displaying of available parking spots to rent and interactions with the corresponding map pins.
+- I will be working on the google map integration including the displaying of available parking spots to rent and interactions with the corresponding map pins.

-- I will be working on the implementation of the booking system including notifying the owner of new bookings.
+- I will be implementing the rental statistics for both customers and homeowners to better understand the demand in a given area.

+#### Student 2: Mike

+- Design of firebase data structures, how the documents will be stored, such as bookings, user information, and property locations.

 - Implementation of NFC enabled check-in functionality.
 Writing the nfc tags, associating the tag with our app and the push notifications to the homeowner when a customer checks in or out of the property.

-- Design of firebase data structures, how the documents will be stored, such as bookings, user information, and propert locations.
-- I will be implementing the rental statistics for both customers and homeowners to better understand the demand in a given area.
 - The implementation of a star based review system for both homeowners and customers.

-#### Student 1

-> *Student 1 should complete this section.*

-#### Student 2

-> *Student 2 should complete this section.*
+- I will be working on the implementation of the booking system including notifying the owner of new bookings.